zxc916684603/ecs/intl.en-US/User Guide/Elastic Network Interfaces/Configure an ENI.md

 1. Use the [DescribeNetworkInterfaces](../../../../dita-oss-bucket/SP_2/DNA0011860945/EN-US_TP_9954.dita) interface or log on to the ECS console to obtain the following attributes of the ENI: primary private IP address, subnet mask, the default route, and the MAC address.
 To obtain these attributes in the ECS console, follow these steps: MAC address.
 Do the following on the console.
     1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).Log on to the ECS Management Console.
-    2. Find a network interface, and obtain its primary private IP address, subnet mask, default route, and MAC address.Locate the primary private IP address, mask address, default route,  MAC for each network cardAddress.
-Example
+    2. Find a network interface, and obtain its primary private IP address, subnet mask, default route, and MAC address.
+Locate the primary and private IP address, mask address, default route,  and MAC for each network interface.
+Example:

         ```